 The condition may affect your driving ability – so it is important to alert the proper authorities – such as the DVLA or your insurance company.
 If your vision is still quite strong, you may be able to continue driving but will need to pass certain tests to ensure it is up to safety standards.
 For the safety of yourself and other drivers, your central vision especially must meet the DVLA’s standards.

 Some sufferers of macular degeneration may experience visual hallucinations.
 This condition is called Charles Bonnet Syndrome, and an estimated 10% of AMD sufferers will experience it.
 In the absence of visual stimuli, your brain will create hallucinations using images from your memory, these can include random shapes, patterns, faces, or familiar places.
 They can last minutes or hours and while they are not necessarily negative images, it can be frightening to experience something that is not really there.

-It’s important to tell your GP about any visual hallucination, even if you are worried it is a sign of a mental illness.
+It’s important to tell your GP about any visual hallucination, even if you are worried it is a sign of mental illness.
 Hallucinations with AMD are usually to do with your vision rather than a problematic mental state, and your GP will likely be able to help you deal with them.
-Hallucinations can often last for a year or two, but have been known to go on longer in some people.
+Hallucinations can often last for a year or two but have been known to go on longer in some people.